Probate in Arkansas

 Probate can be a stressful and overwhelming process at one of the most difficult times in a person’s life, upon the death of a loved one.
 You shouldn’t have to worry about the legal intricacies and complexities of probate and the court system.
 You should be able to focus on yourself and your family during a difficult time and that is exactly what we are here to help you do.
 Let us take on the burden of facilitating and managing the legal process of probate from beginning to end.
 We are here to walk you through this time and to make the process as easy and efficient as possible.
-We will take care of everything in our Batesville, Ar office, including the opening of probate, filing all legal documents, managing family communications, managing any proceedings, facilitating any accountings and tax filings, and helping to guide and manage any asset sales or distributions.
+We will guide you through the entire process including the opening of probate, filing all legal documents, managing family communications, managing any Court proceedings, facilitating any accountings and tax filings, and helping to guide and manage any asset sales or distributions.
 Probate can be a difficult and complex process, and you need a client-focused, experienced probate attorney to guide you through that process as quickly and as painlessly as possible.
+We are located in Batesville, Arkansas, and we serve all surrounding areas including Ash Flat, Greers Ferry, Heber Springs, Melbourne, Mountain View, Mountain Home, Newport, Salem, and Searcy.

 What is Probate?

-In Arkansas, probate is the legal process by which the property and assets owned by a person who has deceased (probate assets are defined below) are administered (referred to as an estate administration) by the court, accounted for, inventoried, and eventually distributed to the lawful heirs of the deceased individual.
+In Arkansas, probate is the legal process by which the property and assets owned by a person who has deceased known as probate assets (probate assets are defined below) are administered (referred to as an estate administration) by the Court, accounted for, inventoried, and eventually distributed to the lawful heirs of the deceased individual.
 In Arkansas, the probate process is a minimum of six months, however, a lot happens during that six-month period.
 To learn more about the process of probate, visit our Blog titled “The 10 Basic Steps of Probate.”

 What are Probate Assets?